The next edition of the Summer School will be held in July 2018. Applications will be open at the end of 2018.

 IS THE SUMMER SCHOOL ABOUT A TECHNICAL APPROACH TO WATER MANAGEMENT?

 Yes, it is, but only as far as this technical approach helps us plan and design a better urban environment.
 Therefore, technical approaches are introduced and discussed, but only as a part of understanding how to achieve a sustainable and fair urban environment.
+More emphasis is put on strategy and plan-making.

 WHAT IS THE SUMMER SCHOOL ABOUT?